 Treatment may be as simple as installing mattress and box spring encasements or the direct treatment of a piece of furniture.
 We ensure that there are no bugs anywhere else through careful inspection with K9 Bed Bug Inspectors if this is the case.
 Dogs have a powerful sense of smell that allows them to sniff out bed bugs.

 If a larger treatment is necessary, you can expect that the bed bug pros here at Parkway Pest Services will walk you through every step to ensure the protection of your property and the safety of every living creature in your home.
 This may include conventional treatments, steam treatments, or a mixture of these.
 Once the treatment is complete, the structure will be carefully inspected to ensure no bugs remain.

 If you need year-round protection from bed bugs, we do that too.
 Bed bugs are not like other pests.
 They don't live in your yard and squeeze in through your exterior walls.
 They travel in on humans.
 The only way to protect a home or a business is through ongoing bed bug monitoring and target treatments.
 We offer a comprehensive monitoring and control plan that will catch these bugs quickly and keep them from taking root.

-Parkway Pest Services serves New York City, Brooklyn, Long Island and the Five Boroughs with the highest level of pest control available in the industry.
+Parkway Pest Services serves New York City, Brooklyn, Long Island, and the Five Boroughs with the highest level of pest control available in the industry.
 If you need protection from bed bugs, we would love to assist you.
-Reach out to us today to schedule an appointment to meet with an experienced and educated pest professional regarding your bed bug issue.
+Reach out to us today to schedule your appointment to meet with an experienced and educated pest professional regarding your bed bug issue.